You ask it, we have it answered!

 What are the 3 types of testamentary trusts?

-In the realm of estate planning in South Africa, testamentary trusts play a crucial role in safeguarding the financial security and well-being of beneficiaries.
+In estate planning in South Africa, testamentary trusts play a crucial role in safeguarding the financial security and well-being of beneficiaries.
 These trusts are established according to a person’s last will and testament and come into effect upon their passing, providing a framework for the management and distribution of assets.
 Below is an overview of the different types of testamentary trusts.

 Children’s trust